 The NOx controller module is mounted to the vehicle frame under the body.
-It is used to control the feed gas NOx sensor mounted in diesel after-treatment exhaust system upstream of the SCR and DPF on a Chassis Certified Vehicle and upstream of the SCR only on a Dynamometer Certified Vehicle.
-It communicates to the ECU via HSCAN to report NOx concentrations or OBDII errors.
+It is used to control the combination tailpipe NOx and O2 sensor mounted in diesel after-treatment exhaust system downstream of the SCR and DPF.
+It communicates to the ECU via HSCAN to report NOx and O2 concentrations or OBDII errors.

 The controller module consists of RAM, ROM, EEPROM, Ip1 circuit, Ip2 circuit, Rpvs circuit, heater driver, microprocessor, and temperature sensor.
 The RAM temporarily stores information obtained from the sensing element during operation.
 The ROM and EEPROM store sensor and controller module calibration coefficients obtained during the manufacturing process.
+The Ip1 circuit consists of an ASIC (like that of a UEGO ASIC) that adjusts pumping current in the sensing element's Ip1 circuit for O2 detection.
 The Ip2 circuit adjusts the pumping current in the sensing element's Ip2 circuit for NOx detection.
 The Ip2 circuit consists of 2 bands: a wide range and a narrow range.
 The Rpvs circuit is a measurement of the resistance of the Vs cell of the sensor element.
-This measurement is used to estimate the temperature of the sensing element's target operational temperature.
+This measurement is used to estimate the temperature of the sensing element.
+The heater driver supplies a PWM voltage to the heater portion of the sensing element to maintain the element's target operational temperature.
 PID feedback from Rpvs is used to control and maintain the element temperature.
 The microprocessor processes all of the inputs from the sensing element and outputs to the CAN circuit.
 The temperature sensor in the controller module is used for compensating the temperature dependency of circuit components and for OBD rationality checks.

-The NOx controller module interfaces with the vehicle via a power source, signal ground, power ground, CAN-H and CAN-L. The compensated NOx concentration; Rpvs, pressure compensation factors, sensor/module OBD (including monitor completion flags), module temperature, software ID, CALID, and CVN are communicated via HSCAN to the vehicle PCM.
+The NOx controller module interfaces with the vehicle via a power source, signal ground, power ground, CAN-H and CAN-L. The compensated O2 concentration compensated NOx concentration; Rpvs, pressure compensation factors, sensor/module OBD (including monitor completion flags), module temperature, software ID, CALID, and CVN are communicated via HSCAN to the vehicle PCM.